cadappl/krep_batch_config_xml/README.md

 $ krep batch -f all.xml
 ```

-Generally, other files for the projects can also be executed as the parameters
+Generally, other files for the projects can also be executed directly as the
-of `krep batch` either.
+parameters of `krep batch` either with or without `-f`.

 Each project represents one or more features supported by [krep]: